 This device supports up to a 32 GB microSD memory card, formatted to FAT32 with speed class 4 or higher.
 Use of an 8 GB or larger memory card with speed class 10 is recommended.
-An 8 GB memory card is included with GPSMAP 7x3/9x3/12x3 models.

-1 Open the weather cap 1 on the back of the chartplotter.
+1 Open the access flap or door 1 on the front of the chartplotter.

-- 2 Insert the memory card 2.

-- 3 Press the card in until it clicks.

-- 4 Clean and dry the weather cap.
+- 2 Fully insert the memory card 2. - 3 Clean and dry the gasket and door.

-To prevent corrosion, be sure the memory card and weather cap are thoroughly dry before closing the cap.
+To prevent corrosion, be sure the memory card, gasket, and door are thoroughly dry before closing the door.